Adaptive Deep Neural Network Inference Optimization with EENet: Methodology

 \subsection{Adaptive Early-Exit Inference Optimization}

-\textbf{Problem Definition: } After training the multi-exit classification model $f$ with $K$ exits, we can move forward to generate an early exit policy under given budget constraints.
-To this end, we consider a given average per-sample inference budget $B$ (in terms of latency, \#FLOPs etc.), and the vector of inference costs $\boldsymbol{c} \in \mathbb{R}^K$ of $f$ until each exit.
-On a dataset with $N$ examples, $\mathcal{D} = \{(\{\boldsymbol{\hat{y}}_{n, k}\}_{k=1}^K, y_n)\}_{n=1}^N$ containing model prediction scores on validation samples and corresponding labels, the goal is to find the optimal exit utility scoring functions ($\{g_k\}_{k=1}^K$) and the thresholds $\boldsymbol{t} \in \mathbb{R}^K$ that maximizes the accuracy as follows:
+After training the multi-exit classification model $f$ with $K$ exits, we store the validation predictions of the multi-exit model at each exit to use during scheduler optimization.
+Then, we move forward to generating an early exit policy under given budget constraints. \paragraph{Problem Definition.} We are given an average per-sample inference budget $B$ (in terms of latency, \#FLOPs etc.), and the vector of computation costs $\boldsymbol{c} \in \mathbb{R}^K$ of the model $f$ until each exit.
+On a dataset with $N$ examples, $\mathcal{D} = \{(\{\boldsymbol{\hat{y}}_{n, k}\}_{k=1}^K, y_n)\}_{n=1}^N$ containing model prediction scores and labels on the validation set, the ultimate goal is to find the exit scoring functions ($\{g_k\}_{k=1}^K$) and the thresholds $\boldsymbol{t} \in \mathbb{R}^K$ that maximizes the accuracy such that: